-Working with Agents is a brochure that explains a brokers responsibilities when working with clients.
-It’s NC State Law that we present and discuss this information with every potential client before we receive confidential information.
+Working with Agents explains a broker's role and responsibilities when working with clients.
+It's NC State Law that we present and discuss this information with every potential client before we receive confidential information.

 - - promote your best interests